 Research and teaching assistantships and university, corporate, or national fellowships fund many of Rensselaer’s full-time graduate students.

 Rensselaer Graduate Fellowship Awards.
-Outstanding students may qualify for university-supported Rensselaer Graduate Fellowship Awards, which carry a minimum stipend of $21,500 for the 2016-2017 academic year and a full-tuition and fees scholarship.
+Outstanding students may qualify for university-supported Rensselaer Graduate Fellowship Awards, which carry a minimum stipend of $24,450 for the 2022-2023 academic year and a full-tuition and fees scholarship.
 All fellowship awards are calendar year awards for full-time graduate students.
 The calendar year minimum is $32,600.

 Teaching Assistantships.
 TAs are appointed by their departments to assist in classrooms and labs, for which they receive an academic-year stipend and tuition waiver.
 All new TAs are required to attend TA Training.